Romalı Perihan: Early life and career

 Romalı Perihan was born Perihan Benli to well-educated Turkish parents in Rome, Italy.
 Her mother, whose roots trace back to Rumelia, was an alumna of Boğaziçi University.
 Her maternal uncle was an admiral.
 Her father was from Bursa.
 She had two siblings.

 Left to Right: American-Monégasque Grace Kelly, Her Serene Highness The Princess of Monaco, Turkish Perihan, Her Highness The Princess of Esfandiari-Bakhtiari, and German Rosemarie Kanzler who was one of the world's richest women, in Monte Carlo.

 When she was fourteen years old, she appeared for the first time on film, as the daughter of the protagonist in an Egyptian film shot in Cairo where she met Omar Sharif.
 Her manager then was Valentina Sturra.
-Two years later, she married the 33-year-old Bijan, Prince Esfandiari-Bakhtiari (15 October 1937, Isfahan – 29 October 2001, Paris) who was the second and youngest child of Prince Khalil Khan Esfandiary (1901–1983), a Bakhtiari nobleman and Iranian ambassador to West Germany in the 1950s, and his Russian-born German wife Princess Eva "Evchen" Karl (1906–1994).
+Two years later, she married the 33-year-old Bijan, Prince Esfandiari-Bakhtiari (15 October 1937, Isfahan – 29 October 2001, Paris) who was the second and youngest child of Prince Khalil Khan Esfandiary (1901–1983), a Bakhtiari nobleman and Iranian ambassador to West Germany in the 1950s, and his Russian-born German wife Princess Eva "Evchen" Karl (1906–1994), and younger brother of Soraya Esfandiari-Bakhtiari, second wife of Mohammad Reza Pahlavi, Shah of Iran.

 As a result of her polyglotism and eclectic, wide-ranging repertoire of contemporary and narrative songs in Italian and Turkish, Perihan, in her mid-twenties, performed periodically as a soloist in Asım İslamoğlu and Fahrettin Aslan's several different luxurious locations featuring Turkey's most prominent artists, including Zeki Müren.
 During this period, Magali Noël was amongst the singers to join her on stage.
 In 2000s, Romalı Perihan also performed in notable clubs such as Cahide and Halikarnas.
 She also gave a concert in Supper Club, Ortaköy.
 Staged in support of her classical LP recordings and comprising a set list of songs from that and some other albums, she wore a US$27,000 costume called "Khurram Sultana" (surrounded by a double row of 72 black pearls from Singapore) during the event.